umn-milab/qmri-ald/README.md

 When all results are organized in excel sheet like in the `data/data_pierpont_labounek_2024.xlsx` file, then the matlab script `matlab/ald_evaluation.m` can provide statistical analysis and make figures including graphs and tables as presented in `(Pierpont and Labounek, et al. 2024)`.

 ## References
 Pierpont E I, Labounek R, Gupta A O, Lund T C, Orchard P J, Dobyns W B, Bondy M, Paulson A, Metz A, Shanley R, Wozniak J R, Mueller B A, Loes D, Nascene D R, & Nestrasil I (2024).
-Diffusion tensor imaging is sensitive to early demyelinating lesions and predicts neurocognitive outcome in boys with adrenoleukodystrophy.
-[Under review]
+Diffusion tensor imaging in boys with adrenoleukodystrophy: identification of cerebral disease and association with neurocognitive outcomes. *Neurology*

 ## Copyright